Andrettin/Wyrmsun/readme.txt

 - Fixed bug which caused the "Units" button in the editor to sometimes not display the correct player color.
 - Added "Encyclopedia" screen (accessible from the main menu), where one can read more about the units, buildings and technologies represented in the game.
 - Removed many messages which were a bit too superfluous (i.e. a message whenever a unit were trained).
+- The fog of war can now have graphic variations.

 * Modding
 - Tileset tile size now can properly be changed.